2013 Munster Senior Hurling Championship final: Cork

-Build Up

 Pre-match

 Cork were appearing in the Munster final for the 80th time since the championship was founded in 1888.
 The team had won the Munster final fifty times (most recently in 2006) and were runners-up twenty-nine times (most recently in 2010).
 Limerick were appearing in the provincial showpiece for the 45th time.
 The team had won the championship eighteen times (most recently in 1996) and were runners-up twenty-six times (most recently in 2007).

 Ticket prices for the final started at €20 for the Clare End and City End terraces, and were available at €30 for uncovered stand and €35 for the covered Mackey Stand.